agiliq/agiliq-jekyll/_posts/2010-12-04-the-unfuddle-tutorial.markdown

 ---
-layout: post
+layout: default
 title:  "The Unfuddle Tutorial"
 date:   2010-12-04 20:55:21+05:30
 categories: tips
 author: shabda
 ---
 [Unfuddle](http://unfuddle.com/) is the tool we use for our non open source development.
 I have found it to be the best tool for Software Project management, in particular I think it is superior to Basecamp and Assembla.

 When you start using Unfuddle, the number of things can seem overwhelming.
 This tutorial should help you *Unfuddle the Unfuddle*.